EV Charging Hardware

 Dwell Time

-How long do you have, or would you like your guests to plug in for?
+How long do you anticipate, or would you like your guests to plug in for?
 E.g., Providing a 20 min charge will require a larger budget and electrical connection, than a 4 hour charge.

 Associated Infrastructure